 Oral antibiotics usually can treat kidney infections.
 But a brief hospital stay and a short course of intravenous (IV) antibiotics are sometimes required.
 If not treated with antibiotics, the infection may damage the kidneys.
 The infection may also spread to the bloodstream and become life-threatening, especially in young children and the elderly.

-Medical Review:E. Gregory Thompson, MD - Internal Medicine & Brian O'Brien, MD, FRCPC - Internal Medicine & Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & Avery L. Seifert, MD, FACS - Urology
+Medical Review:E. Gregory Thompson MD - Internal Medicine & Brian D. O'Brien MD - Internal Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Avery L. Seifert MD - Urology